This season, Fable and Fare invites you to

 Tea, Books, Music, Art & Food

-Immersive experiences combine the rhythm of poetry, authenticity of vinyl, delectible dishes, and atmosphere that dips you into a culture and an era
+Immersive experiences combine the rhythm of poetry, authenticity of vinyl, delectible dishes, and atmosphere that dips you into a culture and an era you will not soon forget.

 Bookstore After Dark Presents...